swanandlab/DBscorer/README.md

 4. Mark the area such that all parts of animal will inside the the selected region while avoiding unnessesary surrounding.
 5. Video should be in constant frame rate.
 If not then convert using ffmpeg or any software that you like.

+It is always good to improve video quality during recording to avoid problems in detection.

 **Video Conversion**

 1. Download from the [ffmpeg](http://ffmpeg.org/) website.